 (1) Derivatives in a net positive position are recorded as "Other assets" and derivatives in a net negative position are recorded as "Other liabilities" in the Consolidated Statements of Financial Condition.
-There were no unrealized losses on derivative financial instruments at December 31, 2015 and 2014.
+There were no unrealized losses at December 31, 2016 and 2015.